michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_4_QGIS_Part2.md

 We will work with the basemap we made in Tutorial 3 (QGIS Part 1) and add new data to it in order to examine various demographic features of the cities and states where refugees are resettled.
 If you have not already completed the [Mapping data 00](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/01_MappingData00.md) tutorial please do so before beginning this exercise.

-Open your Refugee_Cities.qgs map project.

-We have already mapped the locations of refugee resettlement in the United States as well as state polygons.
-We have tabular data available for population at the state level from the [United States Census](https://www.census.gov/) in the Data/state_pop.csv file.
-The city data also has the number of Refugees per city.
-We will use these two datasets to answer questions about population and refugee resettlement.
-In the next tutorial, we will use more detailed information about the cities, including income and infrastructure.

 We will answer a few questions in this tutorial: